formieu/formieu/README.md

   A WL-OFF roleplay server that I owned.
 I handled 100% of the server's development in collaboration with Focaan, covering both LUA scripting and UI design.

 - **Eclipse RP (2025)**
-  Since July 1, 2025, I have been working on Reborn together with Focaan, developing a more complete server and UI.
+  Since July 1, 2025, I have been working on Eclipse, developing a more complete server and UI.